Equivariance2Inverse: A Practical Self-Supervised CT Reconstruction Method Benchmarked on Real, Limited-Angle, and Blurred Data: Background

 \subsubsection{Noisier2Inverse (NN2I)}

 In NN2I \cite{gruber2025noisier2inverse}, new noise is generated from a blurred Gaussian distribution, which should approximate the distribution of the noise in the projection data, and the neural network is trained to remove the noise.
 During training, the neural network is applied to the projection data with new noise added, and an MSE loss is calculated between this value and the projection data with the same noise subtracted (see Table \ref{tab:existing_methods}).
+This converges to the MMSE estimator of the noise-free projection data from the noisy projection data with additional added noise ($\widetilde{\bm{Y}}+\bm{N}_\text{BG}$).
+During inference, the network is applied to projection data with no additional added noise, leading to some bias, but producing good results in practice \cite{gruber2025noisier2inverse}.

 The main benefit of NN2I is that it is the only method in this section that was designed and tested for cases where correlated noise is present.
 When correlated noise is assumed, the added noise should simply be correlated in the same way.
 A downside of this is that it requires estimating the noise correlation and the noise level.